Eclipse Research

 Crossroads Eclipse Research Workshop

 SIU will host researchers from around the world for eclipse 2024 who wish to present on and conduct observations / data collection during the 2024 total solar eclipse at SIU Carbondale.
 The SIU Astronomy Observation Area will be open to researchers and astrophotographers to setup photographic and observation equipment in the days prior to eclipse 2024.
 The Astronomy Observation Area is a gated semi-dark site approximately 2 miles west of the main SIU campus.
 It has 10 concrete telescope pads as well as parking and room for onsite RV or tent camping for research groups.
 Additional resources and facilities are available to visiting researchers through the STEM Education Research Center and the School of Physics and Applied Physics.
-Research groups are encouraged to register for the Crossroads Eclipse Research Workshop (CERW) and present your research on campus during the eclipse weekend.
-Information on the CERW and registration will be announced soon.
+Research groups are encouraged to register for the Crossroads Eclipse Research Workshop (CERW2024) and present your research on campus during the eclipse weekend.

 The Dynamic Eclipse Broadcast Initiative

 The Dynamic Eclipse Broadcast (DEB) Initiative is a nationwide citizen science team led by faculty and staff at SIU Carbondale to broadcast new and exciting views of eclipses.
-The Dynamic Eclipse Broadcast (DEB) Initiative creates a North American network of volunteer citizen scientist solar observation teams.
+Funded by NASA SMD and the National Science Foundation, the DEB Initiative creates a North American network of volunteer citizen scientist solar observation teams.
 Teams receive training and become part of the network that will conduct coordinated solar observations leading up to and during the 2023 annular and 2024 total solar eclipse, and web broadcast images from observing sites in near real-time.
-Compelling images from the partial phases of the eclipses, and science quality data from the path of totality, will be collected from a large number of sites.
-DEB’s goal is to have volunteer observers imaging from Mexico, Canada and across the USA.
-Inexpensive camera and telescope systems, combined with new data analysis techniques, will enable unique observations of these upcoming solar eclipses.
+Compelling images from the partial phases of the eclipses, and science quality data from the path of totality, will be collected from 82 sites from Mexico, Canada and across the USA.
+Inexpensive camera and telescope systems, combined with new data analysis techniques, enable unique observations of these solar eclipses.

 Solar Telescope Feeds